bucs445fall2025/project-team-7/sprints/ch3_sprint/sprint.md

 ## **Success Criteria:**
 [Define what will make this project successful.
 Examples include meeting deadlines, delivering core functionality, or achieving performance benchmarks.]

+-Functioning App that is able to both put out requests to borrow and requests to lend -meetings will happen every weekend and friday

 ## **Assumptions:**